 The Society's next meeting will be on Sunday, December 8th, 2019, when we will be discussing the book Advent and Christmas Wisdom from G. K. Chesterton.

 This book contains selections from Chesterton for each day of the season, alongside a Scriptural passage, a prayer reflection, and a recommended spiritual practice for sanctifying the day of preparation and celebration of Christmas.

-You can purchase the book here from the American Chesterton Society.
+You can purchase the book directly from the publisher or on Amazon.

-We aim to provide an opportunity for fellowship and fun in Southeastern Pennsylvania centered around the writings of G.K.
+We aim to provide fellowship and fun in the Philadelphia area as we gather and honor the personal and literary legacy of G.K.
 Chesterton.